artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 to :term:`archival institutions <archival institution>` and the holdings of an institution can be browsed even when AtoM is used as a :term:`multi-repository system`.
-On all related :term:`archival description` :term:`view pages <view page>`, the institition's name and logo will appear as hyperlinks to the :term:`archival institution` record; similarly, an archival institution's page will list its holdings as hyperlinks to related archival descriptions.
+On all related :term:`archival description` :term:`view pages <view page>`, the institution's name and logo will appear as hyperlinks to the :term:`archival institution` record; similarly, an archival institution's page will list its holdings as hyperlinks to related archival descriptions.
 Institutions can also be themed in AtoM - when a background color is added to